 Joe Kerridge: Kerridge is less flashy than Ripkowski, but is solid enough to give him a run for the starting FB role.
 He doesn’t have the running ability to be an emergency RB, but his blocking is effective and he’s turned into a core special teamer.
 With the depth at Cornerback and the possibility of keeping 6-7 WRs, the Packers will be hard pressed to keep two Fullbacks.
 This could be a really interesting training camp battle.

 Running Back needs to become a position of strength for the Packers this season.
 It will help keep the pressure off of Aaron Rodgers, and give him some weapons to make up for a very young receiving corp.
 If the Packers can establish the running game and get passing game impact out of the backfield, they will return to being one of the best offenses in the NFL.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig